 Vitality Life Limited writes long term protection business which provides the core benefits of life, serious illness and income protection cover to policyholders, either for whole of life or a specified term.
-The resulting standard formula basic Solvency Capital Requirement ("SCR") risk profile for VLL is shown below.
+The launch of VitalityInvest in late June 2018 means that VLL also now writes unit-linked business although it has not been included in VLL's standard formula capital requirements at 30 June 2018 as its impact would have been immaterial.
+The standard formula Solvency Capital Requirement ("SCR") for VLL as at 30 June 2018 and 30 June 2017 is shown below.